Earth's rotation

 Earth's rotation or Earth's spin is the rotation of planet Earth around its own axis, as well as changes in the orientation of the rotation axis in space.
 Earth rotates eastward, in prograde motion.
 As viewed from the northern polar star Polaris, Earth turns counterclockwise.

-The North Pole, also known as the Geographic North Pole or Terrestrial North Pole, is the point in the Northern Hemisphere where Earth's axis of rotation meets its surface.
+The North Pole, also called the Geographic North Pole or Terrestrial North Pole, is the point in the Northern Hemisphere at which Earth's axis of rotation meets its surface.
 This point is distinct from Earth's north magnetic pole.
-The South Pole is the other point where Earth's axis of rotation intersects its surface, in Antarctica.
+The South Pole is the other point at which Earth's axis of rotation intersects its surface, in Antarctica.

-Earth rotates once in about 24 hours with respect to the Sun, but once every 23 hours, 56 minutes and 4 seconds with respect to other distant stars (see below).
+Earth rotates once in about 24 hours with respect to the Sun, but once every 23 hours, 56 minutes, and 4 seconds with respect to other distant stars (see below).
 Earth's rotation is slowing slightly with time; thus, a day was shorter in the past.
 This is due to the tidal effects the Moon has on Earth's rotation.
 Atomic clocks show that the modern day is longer by about 1.7 milliseconds than a century ago, slowly increasing the rate at which UTC is adjusted by leap seconds.
-Analysis of historical astronomical records shows a slowing trend; the length of a day increased by about 2.3 milliseconds per century since the 8th century BCE.
+Analysis of historical astronomical records shows a slowing trend; the length of a day has increased by about 2.3 milliseconds per century since the 8th century BCE.

-Scientists reported that in 2020 Earth had started spinning faster, after consistently spinning slower than 86,400 seconds per day in the decades before.
-On June 29, 2022, Earth's spin was completed in 1.59 milliseconds under 24 hours, setting a new record.
-Because of that trend, engineers worldwide are discussing a 'negative leap second' and other possible timekeeping measures.
+Scientists reported that in 2020, Earth had begun to rotate faster, after consistently turning slower than 86,400 seconds per day in the decades before.
+On June 29, 2022, Earth's rotation was completed in 1.59 milliseconds under 24 hours, setting a new record.
+Due to that trend, engineers worldwide are discussing a "negative leap second" and other possible timekeeping measures.